The 5 Biggest Alignment Challenges Facing Marketing & Sales Teams

 If you are a HubSpot user, you likely know that you have a plethora of HubSpot tools to use for your ABM plays:

-- Prospects tool to see accounts who have visited your website
+• Prospects tool to see accounts that have visited your website

 Here are some steps you can take to align your team for ABM:

-- Verify that you have been collecting job titles and buying roles.
+1. Verify that you have been collecting job titles and buying roles.
 If you have not, go back through your last quarter of closed deals and manually enter this information or update via workflows.
-For example, you can make sure to indicate that a certain job title is always a decision-maker.
+For example, you can ensure that a certain job title is always a decision-maker.

-- Create a dashboard to understand the buying roles that have been involved in your recent deals and who usually shows up to the buying table first.
+2. Create a dashboard to understand which buying roles have been involved in your recent deals and who typically shows up at the buying table first.

-- Follow the other solutions outlined above to ensure that your teams are aligned on goals, lifecycle stage definitions, and handoff protocol, and that your data is clean and your systems are talking.
+4. Follow the other solutions outlined above to ensure that your teams are aligned on goals, lifecycle stage definitions, and handoff protocol, and that your data is clean and that your systems are talking to each other.

-In order to overcome these challenges and create a successful, cohesive marketing and sales team, it is important for both groups to have a clear understanding of their goals and be able to effectively communicate with each other.
-Sales should understand the types of leads that Marketing is generating and what criteria they are using to score them, while Marketing needs to know what type of messaging and content will resonate with potential buyers.
-By working together towards common goals and utilizing alignment tools like account-based marketing (ABM), businesses can ensure that their marketing and sales teams are functioning as one unit, driving more revenue and growth.
+To overcome these challenges and build a successful, cohesive marketing and sales team, both groups must have a clear understanding of their goals and be able to communicate effectively with each other.
+Sales should understand the types of leads Marketing is generating and the criteria they use to score them, while Marketing needs to know which messaging and content will resonate with potential buyers.
+By working together towards common goals and using alignment tools such as account-based marketing (ABM), businesses can ensure their marketing and sales teams function as one unit, driving more revenue and growth.
 Have you experienced any of these alignment challenges in your business?
 What solutions did you put in place to overcome them?